 Measure Details How did you spend your service pupil premium allocation last academic year?
 Pastoral time Additional support for children working below national expectations Increased admin time - to support leavers / arrivals administration.
 Dedicated staff member for arrivals and departures of children.
-Enrichment Fund Increase SENCO time What was the impact of that spending on service pupil premium eligible pupils?
-Support for children who have a member of the family deployed - some for up to 7 months - Parent Away Club
+Enrichment Fund Increase SENCO time

-Improved progress to close the gap through targeted interventions and pre-teaching activities Smooth transition of information / data between schools and families inducted into school.
+What was the impact of that spending on service pupil premium eligible pupils?
+Support for children who have a member of the family deployed - some for up to 7 months - Parent Away Club Improved progress to close the gap through targeted interventions and pre-teaching activities Smooth transition of information / data between schools and families inducted into school.
 Children settle into new school and children leaving are prepared (arrivals and departures policies) Opportunities for children to broaden their experiences through visitors, trips and music tuition.
-SENCO further time to make referrals and access the necessary support for children.
+SENCO had further time to make referrals and access the necessary support for children before they are posted to another school.
+This includes referrals made to SEN Hubs, time to write EHCPs and supporting reports, liaising with external professionals, supporting colleagues inhouse with specific training to meet the needs of children with SEND.